Horsforth Golf Club: History

 Horsforth Golf Club was formed by a number of residents called together by Messrs.
 T. Clough and H. Whitfield at a house owned by Mr W.H.
 Billington on Outwood Lane in Horsforth on 8 November 1906.

 On 8 February 1907 it was agreed to take a lease on a site on the Rawdon estate from Walter Egerton John Green-Emmott, of Emmott Hall, at a rent of £140 per year.
 The club was formally named Horsforth Golf Club at the first General meeting of the Club on 7 March 1907.
-Sir William Duncan, Bart, of Horsforth Hall was invited to become first President and Mr H Whitfield was appointed the first Captain.
+Sir William Duncan, Bart, of Horsforth Hall was invited to become the first President and Mr H Whitfield was appointed the first Captain.
 The clubhouse had its opening ceremony on 10 August 1907.

 The course was initially laid out by the Greens Committee and the first Professional and Green-keeper, Mr T Tate.
 The course designer Alister MacKenzie visited the course in 1913 and made various recommendations for improvements and a scheme for bunkering the course.